top of page

 Engagement is the real currency.

-Compare that to a flyer that gets thrown away in 3 seconds.
+This is a stark contrast to a flyer that gets thrown away in 3 seconds.

-Furthermore, the game broke geographical borders.
+Additionally, the game broke geographical borders.
 While Omote is a local favorite in Singapore, this branded mobile game attracted players from Thailand, Vietnam, India, the Philippines, and even the US.

-It effectively transformed a local restaurant into a brand with a global digital footprint—something a traditional marketing campaign could never achieve without a massive budget.
+It effectively transformed a local restaurant into a brand with a global digital footprint, something a traditional marketing campaign could never achieve without a massive budget.

 Conclusion